Relief from heat wave is on the way for Northeast and mid-Atlantic, but southern areas remain at risk - KESQ

 • Heat-related deaths rise in US: In Illinois, a 53-year-old woman died Thursday in her Peoria apartment, which didn’t have air conditioning because power had been disconnected there, the Peoria County coroner’s office said.
 She died from “an exacerbation of her chronic medical conditions due to the excessive heat in the apartment,” the coroner’s office said.
 In Texas, a 66-year-old woman died early Tuesday from the extreme heat after being taken to a hospital from her apartment in North Richland Hills, police said.

-• Arizona county prepares for deaths overflow: Arizona’s Maricopa County has added 10 refrigerated containers to handle a possible overflow of heat-related deaths.
+• Arizona county prepares for overflow of deaths: Arizona’s Maricopa County has added 10 refrigerated containers to handle a possible overflow of heat-related deaths.
 The containers haven’t been needed yet, but the medical examiner’s office is over its normal capacity, a county spokesperson told CNN affiliate KTVK/KPHO.
 The county, home to the state’s most populous city, Phoenix, had already reported 25 heat-associated deaths so far this year as of Monday.
 Dozens of other deaths were under investigation for a potential link to heat.

 • Heat alerts: Washington, DC, and parts of Maryland and Virginia along with St. Louis and Kansas City, Missouri, are under an excessive heat warning Saturday.
 Philadelphia, New York City, and Newark, New Jersey, are under heat advisories.